 History of Lebanese Red Cross

-The Lebanese Red Cross (LRC) is a humanitarian organization established on July 9, 1945 as an independent national society.
-In 1946, it was recognized by the State as a public non profit organization and as an auxiliary team to the medical service Lebanese Army.
+The Lebanese Red Cross (LRC) is a national society that was established on July 9, 1945 as an independent National Society.
+In 1946, it was recognized by the State as a public nonprofit organization and as an auxiliary team to the medical service of the Lebanese Army.

-In 1947, the Lebanese Red Cross joined the International Red Cross and Red Crescent Movement -which has today affiliates in 175 countries- and became a member of the International Federation of the Red Cross and Red Crescent Societies ever since.
-Further more, it is a founding member of the Secretariat General of the Organization of the Arab Red Crescent and Red Cross Societies.
+In 1947, the Lebanese Red Cross joined the International Red Cross and Red Crescent Movement, which today has affiliates in 178 countries, and became a member of the International Federation of the Red Cross and Red Crescent Societies.
+Furthermore, it is a founding member of the Secretariat General of the Organization of the Arab Red Crescent and Red Cross Societies.

 Humanity - Impartiality - Neutrality - Independence - Voluntary Service - Unity - Universality